 - modules, levels of modules and the credits which attach to them; - requirements for passing modules; - requirements for progression to the next level of your course; - how to achieve an award with Commendation or Distinction and how degree classifications are calculated; - what happens if you fail a module.

-Key features of SUAR Version 5
+Key features

 1. Number of assessment opportunities